canro91/canro91.github.io/_posts/2020-09-28-SQLServerTuningTips.md

 ## 5. Find and Create missing indexes

-Create your missing indexes.
-But, don't create them all.
-Create the first 10 missing indexes in your database.
-Stick to having around 5 indexes per table.
+Let's create our missing indexes.
+But, let's not create them all.
+Let's create the first 10 missing indexes in our database and stick to around 5 indexes per table.

-You can use the next script to find the missing indexes in your database. [[Source]](https://blog.sqlauthority.com/2011/01/03/sql-server-2008-missing-index-script-download/).
-Check the indexes you already have and the estimated impact of the missing indexes.
-[Don't blindly follow index recommendations, just listen to them]({% post_url 2022-03-21-SQLServerIndexRecommendations %}).
+We can use the next script to find the missing indexes in our database. [[Source]](https://blog.sqlauthority.com/2011/01/03/sql-server-2008-missing-index-script-download/) Let's check the indexes we already have and the estimated impact of the missing indexes.
+[Let's not blindly follow index recommendations]({% post_url 2022-03-21-SQLServerIndexRecommendations %}).

 ```sql
 SELECT TOP 25